 - Execute, Measure, Learn, and Adapt

-Much like any continuous loop you need to drive change to your inputs and outputs, measure your progress, learn from the results, and adapt your approach to continuously drive to maximize your productivity.
+Much like any continuous loop you need to drive change to your inputs and outputs, learn how important is company diversity, measure your progress, learn from the results, and adapt your approach to continuously drive to maximize your productivity.
 This is a never-ending process that will draw on your previous working “in” and “on” skills as you look for better ways to do the work, better processes and structures that create efficiency, and a better understanding of your customers and markets.

 Most importantly… DO IT.
 Take the time to focus on what will really move the needle and maximize your business.